Shuffle!: Reception

 Shuffle! had much pre-sale hype as the development team was largely composed of former members of BasiL, including Hiro Suzuhira and Aoi Nishimata, the illustrators for Shuffle!.
 Shuffle! was released at around the same time as Fate/stay night, a highly anticipated visual novel by Type-Moon.
 The limited edition of Shuffle! was the second highest-selling computer game for the last two weeks of January 2004 the top 50 best-selling Bishōjo games semi-monthly sales chart in Japan, behind Fate/stay night.
 It then ranked 18th and 50th in February before dropping off the chart in the first two weeks of March at 40th.
 The regular edition of the PC version of Shuffle! premiered at 9th in the chart in the last two weeks of February.
 It then ranked 5th and 40th in March, before its last appearance at 49th in the first half of April.
 Shuffle!
 On the Stage was released on October 20, 2005 and sold well (for a visual novel) during its first week, selling 29,732 copies by October 23.

 Getchu.com hosts a yearly voting poll called the "Getchu.com Bishōjo Game Ranking" where game users vote online for the best games of the previous year in several different categories.
 For the 2004 ranking, the categories were: overall, scenario, theme songs, background music, visuals, gameplay system, and heroines.
 Out of the seven, Shuffle! ranked in four.
 The game was voted 8th best overall, 11th best for its scenario, and 14th best for its gameplay system.
 Asa Shigure ranked as the 14th most popular heroine with Kaede Fuyou ranking 15th.

+Reviewing the (English-language) MangaGamer version of the visual novel, John Rafael of NookGaming felt the story didn't meet his expectations due to underutilized story elements and a short runtime and that there were better romances available.